jfbrennan/tac/README.md

-# Tag, Attributes, then Classes methodology
+# Tag, Attributes, then Classes
-**Tag, Attributes, then Classes** or **TAC** does more than help you write clean CSS.
-It helps you solve all four main problem areas of implementing designs:
+### A CSS methodology for the Custom Elements age
-- generic repeating styles
+**Tag, Attributes, then Classes** or **TAC** helps you solve the four main problem areas of implementing designs:
-- UI components
+1. Generic repeating styles
-- evolution and maintenance
+1. UI components
-- sharing the code
+1. Evolution and maintenance

-TAC is different than other class-based CSS methodologies (BEM, OOCSS, utility-only Tailwind).
+1. Sharing the code

-TAC can be applied to simple sites, large apps, and full-scale design systems.
+TAC goes beyond the class-based CSS methodologies like BEM, OOCSS, or utility-only (e.g. Tailwind).

-TAC leverages the web platform in ways that take advantage of everything it has to offer.
+TAC can be applied to simple sites, large apps, and full-scale enterprise design systems.

 TAC results in small, standards-based code with zero dependencies.